nodejs/TSC/Moderation-Policy.md

 ## Applicability

-By default, this policy applies to all repositories under the Node.js GitHub Organization and all Node.js Working Groups.
+By default, this policy applies to all repositories under all Node.js Foundation owned GitHub Organizations, all officially recognized Node.js project communications channels, and all Node.js Working Groups.

 Individual Working Groups and Top Level Projects may adopt an alternative Moderation Policy for any repository under their stewardship so long as: